Taylor Mill Historic Site

 New Hampshire Chronicle came for a visit.
 If you missed it, watch it here.

-This site is open on the 2nd and 4th Saturdays of the month from 10 am to 4 pm beginning late May through mid-October.
+This site is open on the 2nd and 4th Saturdays of the month from 10 am to 4 pm beginning late May through mid-September.
 There is no charge to visit the mill.
 Demonstrations are available on these dates but are dependent upon the availability of water and wood.
 If no demonstration is planned the mill will still be open for tours on those Saturdays.

 A newly installed parking area is available up the hill from the mill.